Coclosed $G_2$-structures on $\text{SU}(2)^2$-invariant cohomogeneity one manifolds

-then we can write (\ref{eq:coclosedAB}) as a system of ODEs for the functions $D_1, D_2, D_3$, where the coefficients depend on free functions $A_1, A_2, A_3$, given that they satisfy some properties to ensure that the induced metrics are smooth, Lemma \ref{lemma8} leads us to consider $A_i$'s which are non-zero (positive, more precisely) for $t$ in the interior of $I_t$ and satisfy certain boundary conditions.
+then we can write (\ref{eq:coclosedAB}) as a system of ODEs for the functions $D_1, D_2, D_3$, where the coefficients depend on free functions $A_1, A_2, A_3$.
+To ensure that the induced metrics are smooth, Lemma \ref{lemma8} leads us to consider $A_i$'s which are non-zero (positive, more precisely) for $t$ in the interior of $I_t$ and satisfy certain boundary conditions.
 Hence, this system will be well defined in the interior of $I_t$ and we will study the behaviour for the boundary points, where the $A_i$'s are zero.
 Note that the initial conditions from Lemma \ref{lemma8} correspond to the following conditions for the functions $D_i$

 and $D_i$ even, $i=1,2,3$.
 The system is

 Writing $D= (D_1, D_2, D_3)^T$ the system of equations now becomes

 We will write it with matrix notation.
 Let